j-andrade619/expert-eureka/README.md

 # expert-eureka
-Plain JavaScript eventlistener example for portfolio
+Plain JavaScript event listener example for portfolio

+Thank you for taking a look at my project; this example project was inspired by Wes Boss; credits for the wav files and original formatting of this site is given fully to Wes Boss and the Java.